tscircuit/cli/README.md

 ## Development

-This command will open the `snippets.tsx` file for editing.
+This command will open the `index.tsx` file for editing.

 ```bash
 bun run dev